We research and build stuff

 Personal users can use the platform to create guidelines or evidence summaries to learn about guideline methods, for teaching purposes, or to explore what the tool can do.
 Personal users can publish evidence summaries, but not guidelines.

 Interact with content in new ways

 Having the guideline fully digitized also means that you, and others, can interact with the content in new ways.
-One example is to use smaller bits of your guideline for other products, e.g directly incorporating single recommendations or summary of findings tables into short texts used elsewhere on your webpage by using our widgets, without having to copy-pasting the content.
-Which means it will always be up to date and show the latest version to your users, should you want to.
+One example is to use smaller bits of your guideline for other products, e.g directly incorporating single recommendations or summary of findings tables into short texts on your webpage or in journal publications, by using our widgets, without having to copy-paste the content.
+This means the content in these places will always be up to date and show the latest version to your users, should you want to.
 You can also use a specific version of your content in this way, e.g in journal publications where you don’t want the content to change.

 Developers of software that uses or disseminate guideline content